-The field service industry has seen some vast improvements in how technicians are handling service delivery today.
+The field service management industry has seen some vast improvements in how technicians are handling service delivery today.
 It’s a little hard to think that it was already a year ago that Internet of Things (IoT) was the talk of the service industry.
 While it’s still very much in the baby stages of developed and roll out, there is no denying that by the end of last year and the start of 2018 that IoT was a hot button topic that everyone had an opinion on, and at the very least, knew about.

 So, what has made headlines through the first three quarters of 2018?
 What has the field service industry been focused on and talked about over the first nine months of the year?
 And how has field service management software been at the forefront of those trends?

 Increasing Technician Efficiency with Field Service Software

 The top strategic initiative of 2018 that every field service organization is looking at is to increase the efficiency of their field technicians.
 Technicians generally make up the largest employee group in every service organization, so increasing their efficiency will have the greatest overall effect on the business.
 It’s not just about making their job easier with new field service mobile apps, but also making their job faster, making communication lines stronger, and improving on the administration side of things.
 Now no one is getting bogged down in the amount of data and information that is being required.

 Increasing efficiency streams from two sources that are also dominating trends in 2018.
 First, a lack of employable technicians is making it difficult for service organizations to deliver their service, as baby boomers are retiring, and millennials are not filling in their jobs as fast as the industry demand needs them too.
 This creates a problem in that some field service organizations have too few number of technicians and too many service calls to handle, resulting in delays and missed opportunities.